 Fairmont Chateau Lake Louise will welcome you at the end of your hike, alongside a turquoise blue lake and towering snow-covered mountain peaks.
 Expect the grounds in front of the Chateau to be quite busy since Lake Louise is a must-see in Banff.

 To get away from the crowds, we recommend taking a short, steep hike up the Fairview Lookout Trail (~1 km one way).
 Your efforts will be rewarded with expansive views of both the idyllic lake and the historic chateau from high above.
-It is a spot that will get you to appreciate the natural beauty of the Canadian Rockies, a scenic highlight of Southern Alberta!
+It is a spot that will help you to appreciate the natural beauty of the Canadian Rockies, a scenic highlight of Southern Alberta!

 This little gem was a former train station built in 1910 by Canadian Pacific Railway to give tourists access to Chateau Lake Louise (which was owned by Canadian Pacific back then).
 It is one of the few remaining stations made entirely out of wood.